mitparmarcse/calc_using_python/README.md

 class GUI(QMainWindow):
 ```
 - Add Constructor
-It will initiate main window by calling superclass constuctor and setting basic parametes such as
+...It will initiate main window by calling superclass constuctor and setting basic parametes such as
 ..* WindowTitle
 ..* Size
 ..* generalLayout